 Company background: Customs Broker Service Provider receives merchandise in the warehouse, inspects the merchandise, does the classification process, prepares the customs paperwork, pays duties, and sends it to the border crossing.

-Required measure: time needed to process documents for customs clearance.
+Required measure: the time needed to process documents for customs clearance.

 1. Let’s assume that there is a “bottleneck” part in the process.
-E.g. the part where business is limited in resources or where productivity of the unit is limited.
-In this particular case it might be something related to bureaucracy rather that to company’s own business.
+E.g. the part where business is limited in resources or where the productivity of the unit is limited.
+In this particular case, it might be something related to bureaucracy rather that to the company’s own business.

-2. The total performance of the system will depends on performance of the “bottleneck,” e.g. the business cannot perform better than the bottleneck part is performing.
+2. The total performance of the system will depend on the performance of the “bottleneck,” e.g. the business cannot perform better than the bottleneck part is performing.

-3. A tricky situation here is that business should keep the performance of the parts before the bottleneck low (!), e.g. the part before the bottleneck should create results according to the speed that the bottleneck part can process these results, not faster.
-Otherwise business will face additional fees because of over production.
+3. A tricky situation here is that the business should keep the performance of the parts before the bottleneck low (!), e.g. the part before the bottleneck should create results according to the speed that the bottleneck part can process these results, not faster.
+Otherwise, the business will face additional fees because of over-production.

-4. The business needs to improve total transit time, which in this case will depend a lot on the bottleneck element.
-It doesn’t make sense to improve performance of the other parts unless your bottleneck element is performing badly.
+4. The business needs to improve total transit time, which, in this case, will depend a lot on the bottleneck element.
+It doesn’t make sense to improve the performance of the other parts unless your bottleneck element is performing badly.

-I would suggest to start with 1-2 KPIs for the bottleneck only!
+I would suggest starting with 1-2 KPIs for the bottleneck only!